Orbital Optimization in Selected Configuration Interaction Methods: Optimization Strategies

 When excited state wave functions are desired, optimizing only the excited state energy could become unstable.
 In this case, one can optimize the (weighted) sum of the energies of the ground and excited states.
 This is called state-averaged optimization, illustrated in Fig. \ref{fig:excited}.

-The time complexity of state-averaged optimization does not increase scale linearly with the number of states being optimized.
-After the variational stage, where the Davidson diagonalization solver now needs to converge not only the ground state but also as many excited states as are needed, one can simply evaluate the RDMs as the sum the RDMs for each state as the variational energy is a linear function of the RDMs.
-Therefore, the computationally expensive construction of the gradient and Hessian does not change at all.
+The computational time of state-averaged optimization does not increase linearly with the number of states being optimized when, as is usually the case, only a small number of excited states are computed.
+After the variational stage, where the Davidson diagonalization solver now needs to converge not only the ground state but also as many excited states as are needed, one can simply evaluate the RDMs as the sum of the RDMs for each state as the variational energy is a linear function of the RDMs.
+Therefore, the computationally expensive construction of the gradient and Hessian does not change at all, but the number of determinants needed to reach a given ground state variational energy increases, as does the time for Hamiltonian construction and diagonalization.